Understanding the Apache access log: how to view, locate, and analyze | Sumo Logic

 As you can see, the first seven fields are identical to those in Common Log Format.
 The remaining fields represent two additional properties:

-Earlier, I mentioned that the configuration for Apache access logs is done via the CustomLog directive within an Apache HTTP server configuration file.
+Earlier, I mentioned that Apache access logs are configured via the CustomLog directive within an Apache configuration file.
 Let’s take a look at a sample access log configuration to show the flexibility provided by the CustomLog directive:

 LogFormat "%h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"" combined